trupples/adi-documentation/docs/contributing/forking_publishing.rst

 .. shell::

    $git add --renormalize .
-   $git commit -m "Convert binary files to pointers"
+   $git commit -m "lfs: convert binary files to pointers" --signoff
    $git push

 And advise the committer to ensure he has git lfs enabled with